 George was so passionate in his depiction that I clearly remember a tear in his eye when he said, “Lou Gehrig, what a great guy!”

 Little did I know that George would soon become the proud caretaker of such an illustrious organization so rich in it’s history of honorable men.

-Legend has it George and my father had quite an adventure.
+Legend has it George (Steinbrenner) and my father had quite an adventure.
 So, while I spin this yarn I will try not to let fact collide with fiction.
 But even the many times this tale has been passed down from generation to generation I still can’t help thinking, “Boys will be boys.”